werf/werf/docs/_includes/reference/cli/werf_kubectl_apply.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
 Apply a configuration to a resource by file name or stdin.
 The resource name must be specified.
 This resource will be created if it doesn't exist yet.
-To use 'apply', always create the resource initially with either 'apply' or 'create --save-config'.
+To use `apply`, always create the resource initially with either `apply` or `create --save-config`.

 JSON and YAML formats are accepted.

- Alpha Disclaimer: the --prune functionality is not yet complete.
+Alpha Disclaimer: the `--prune` functionality is not yet complete.
 Do not use unless you are aware of what the current state is.
 See [https://issues.k8s.io/34274](https://issues.k8s.io/34274).

 {{ header }} Syntax